FZZT branes and non-singlets of Matrix Quantum Mechanics: Introduction

 In addition to possibly providing new input to these questions, a real time description would in principle serve as an arena for attacking problems related to the black hole formation and evaporation (information paradox)~\cite{Hawking:1976ra}, understanding the fast scrambling/chaotic behaviour of black holes, elucidating the nature of the black hole interior~\cite{Papadodimas:2015jra} and the role of state-dependence, and finally might even shed some light on spacelike singularities.
-We believe that even though we are quite far from achieving such a goal in the context of $c=1$ Liouville theory, nevertheless the first steps have already been laid out in the works connecting the simplest non-trivial matrix model sectors such as the adjoint, with the presence of the so called FZZT branes~\cite{Fateev:2000ik,Teschner:2000md} that extend along the Liouville direction $\phi$.
+We believe that even though we are quite far from achieving such a goal in the context of 2-d string theory, nevertheless the first steps have already been laid out in the works connecting the simplest non-trivial matrix model sectors such as the adjoint, with the presence of the so called FZZT branes~\cite{Fateev:2000ik,Teschner:2000md} that extend along the Liouville direction $\phi$.
 Some related quantum mechanical models that involve non trivial representations are of the spin-Calogero type~\cite{Minahan:1992ht,Minahan:1993mv} and have considerably enriched symmetries, spectrum and dynamics.
-An interesting fact about these models is that they can be derived by adding extra fundamental/antifundamental fermionic or bosonic degrees of freedom in addition to the $N \times N$ matrix $M_{i j}$ of MQM, and can thus also be thought of as models of open-closed string theory~\cite{Minahan:1992bz,Klebanov:2003km}. \\ \\ In this paper we will analyze further the properties of models of this kind containing a set of $U(N)$ fundamental/antifundamental $N_f \times N$ fermionic $\lbrace \psi_{\a i}\, , \, \chi_{\beta j} \rbrace$, or bosonic $\lbrace V_{\a i}\, , \, W_{\beta j} \rbrace$, matrices interacting indirectly with the $N \times N$ matrix $M_{i j}$ of MQM through a non dynamical gauge field $A_{i j}$.
-We will find that our specific model can be also recast as a $SU(2N_{f})$ spin-Calogero model in the presence of an external magnetic field proportional to the masses of the (anti)-fundamental fields.
-The magnetic field/masses break the $SU(2N_{f})$ symmetry, which in the case of equal number of (anti)-fundamentals becomes $SU(N_{f}) \times SU(\bar{N}_{f})$.
-In several steps, we will compare the physical properties of considering fermionic versus bosonic fields.
-The low energy excitations-current operators are then found to satisfy an ${SU(2N_{f})}_{\tilde{k}}$ K\v{a}c-Moody algebra at large $N$.
-The level $\tilde{k}$ arises from adding a Chern-Simons term $k \int \tr A $ in the action and is affected by a normal ordering shift at the quantum-level.
-By analysing the partition function of the model, we will also provide further evidence that one can describe the two dimensional black hole of~\cite{Kazakov:2000pm} and possible generalisations thereof, by resorting to a double scaling limit involving $N_f$ and the mass of the fundamentals/antifundamentals in addition to taking the usual double scaling limit of MQM.
-In such a scaling limit the partition function exhibits a Gross-Witten-Wadia third-order phase transition~\cite{Gross:1980he,Wadia:1980cp}.
-The grand-canonical partition function is found to obey a specific form of the discrete Hirota-Miwa equation~\cite{Hirota:1981,Miwa:1982}, which in the afforementioned limit reduces to the Toda lattice studied in the work of~\cite{Kazakov:2000pm}.
+An interesting fact about these models is that they can be derived by adding extra fundamental/antifundamental fermionic or bosonic degrees of freedom in addition to the $N \times N$ matrix $M_{i j}$ of MQM, and can thus also be thought of as models of open-closed string theory~\cite{Minahan:1992bz,Klebanov:2003km}.